neiltengbumroong/LoginSystemV1/README.md

 -ls: load users from sample JSON file
 - lu: load from your own JSON file.

-JSON file MUST be in the following format and password must be in SHA-256 format:
+JSON file MUST contain the following fields on one line (token) and password must be in SHA-256 format:
 {"birthday":"09-17-1999","firstName":"Neil","lastName":"Tengbumroong","lastLogin":"2020\/04\/07 13:16:34","password":"811eb81b9d11d65a36c53c3ebdb738ee303403cb79d781ccf4b40764e0a9d12a","userName":"neilteng"}
 '''
 * Follow command line instructions to interact with program.